Management and Control

 - All referees shall be under the control and jurisdiction of this Association.

-- No person shall officiate as a referee in any competition under the sanction or jurisdiction of this Association who is not on the official list of the Association, or registered with BC Soccer, but if for unforeseen circumstances a referee on the official list is unable to act, teams, or combinations of, shall agree on some other person in the emergency.
+- No person shall officiate as a referee in any competition under the sanction or jurisdiction of this Association who is not on the official list of this Association, or registered with BC Soccer, but if for unforeseen circumstances a referee on the official list is unable to act, teams, or combinations of, shall agree on some other person in the emergency.

 - All persons wishing to be placed on the official list of referees shall contact the Association’s referee assignor.